riipandi/litte/README.md

 ## License

-Licensed under the [MIT License][license-mit].
-To understand the key details of this open-source license, please refer to the [MIT License][tldr-mit] on tldrlegal.com.
-Copyrights in this project are retained by their contributors.
+This project is released under the [MIT License][license-mit].
+For a concise overview of its terms, see the [MIT License][tldr-mit] on tldrlegal.com.
+All copyright remains with the individual contributors.

 See the [LICENSE][license-mit] file for more information.